FiTech GoStreet Vs. Holley Sniper Vs. FAST EZ-EFI

 All three units have different prices, but offer different options and features.
 The point here though is that for less than a grand, your car has 21st century performance under the hood no matter how old the car is.
 That’s damn cool.

 Another thing to note here is that none of these units come with a fuel system.
-They will all require a high-pressure fuel system but none offer that included under the $1,000 mark.
-All three can be ordered with a fuel system though for your convenience but that would bump you over the $1,000 price point.
+They will all require a high-pressure fuel system but FiTech is the only one that can include a fuel system under the $1,000 mark.
+All three can be ordered with a fuel system though for your convenience but that would bump you over the $1,000 price point for the Holley and FAST units.

 The old saying of “there’s more than way one to skin a cat” rings true with fuel systems too.
 There are several different ways to plumb the fuel system from using an in-tank set up, in-line pump, or a surge tank.
 Each version has it’s pro’s and con’s along with how complex they are to install.
 Holley, FiTech and FAST all offer their own fuel systems to complete the fuel system.